methodphoto/mincc/data/1986/1986-horningsham.md

 title: "Horningsham v The Min"
 gameLocation: "Horningsham"
 gameDate: "21/06/1986"
+shortReport: "The Min batted first and scored 187 for 2 wkts.
+Horningsham replied with 192 for 9 wkts."
 result: "Horningsham won by 1 wkt"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and scored 187 for 2 wkts.
-Horningsham replied with 192 for 9 wkts.

-Result: {result}

 ## The Min Innings

 | Batsman | Dismissal |  | Runs |